 Weight – Different homes and buildings have different structural integrity meaning they can only hold certain amounts of weight.
 This limits your options based on how heavy your desired roofing material weights.
 Your roofing contractor should be able to advise you on which materials your home can sustain.

 Quality – Tied to budget, quality plays a big part in your roofing material.
-The better the quality of your roofing material, the less repairs and replacements you’ll need over time.
+The better the quality of your roofing material, the fewer repairs and replacements you’ll need over time.

-Style – While roofs need to be functional first-and-foremost, the style really matters.
+Style – While roofs need to be functional first-and-foremost, the style matters too.
 Try to pick the look that you enjoy the most, and inquire about color choices before picking your material.
 Also, keep in mind that many Home Owner Associations set roof restrictions based on style to keep the neighborhood looking cohesive.

 Different Types of Roofing Materials

 Clay Tile Roof – very attractive due to its shapes that come in curved, fluted, and flat.
-Durable and fireproof is rot-resistant, maintenance free, and can be recycled.
-Can last from 50 up to 100 years.
+Durable and fireproof is rot-resistant, maintenance-free, and can be recycled.
+It can last from 50 up to 100 years.
 It is also dependent on an additional roof support structure in order to handle the weight of the tile.

 Asphalt Shingles – are durable and affordable.
 Mostly used in American homes for its variety in textures and colors.
-Comes in two variety: the Strip shingle and the dimensional laminated shingle.
-Can last from 15 up to 40 years.
+It comes in two variety: the Strip shingle and the dimensional laminated shingle.
+It can last from 15 up to 40 years.

 Luxury Asphalt Shingles – very thick laminated shingles and replicate the texture and design of a wood shake or a slate roofing.
-Very low in maintenance due to its thickness and layers of fiberglass coated in asphalt shingles.
-Can last up to 50 years.
+Very low in maintenance requirements due to its thickness and layers of fiberglass coated in asphalt shingles.
+It can last up to 50 years.

 Wood Shingles – made of cedar or redwood.
-Can create that natural look for your home and has a natural rot-resistant that includes the species of wood like white cedar, redwood, and cypress.
+It can create that natural look for your home and has a natural rot-resistant that includes the species of wood like white cedar, redwood, and cypress.
 It can easily be replaced and is locally available.
-Can last up to 30 years depending on the exposure it gets and proper maintenance done to make it last longer.
+It can last up to 30 years depending on the exposure it gets and proper maintenance is done to make it last longer.

-Copper Roofs – have high initial cost but long life expectancy of more than a hundred years.
-It is durable, easy to fabricate, light weight, low maintenance, have lightning protection, and is easy to repair.
+Copper Roofs – have a high initial cost but long life expectancy of more than a hundred years.
+It is durable, easy to fabricate, lightweight, low maintenance, has lightning protection and is easy to repair.